HuzefaC/WebDevelopmentA/README.md

 # WebDevelopmentA
-My code from my daily plan to study web development.
+Code from my daily plan to study web development.